eliassona/DiameterSim/README.md

 (use 'diameter.main)
 (in-ns 'diameter.main)
 ```
 Start a diameter server on 3869.
 Note, it currently blocks until the client connects, there for another repl must be started for the client.
+This step is only needed if there is not a server already running.

 ```clojure
 => (def server (start! :transport :tcp, :kind :server, :port 3869))